-- 1. Parent contact - 2.
-Loss of a privilege - 3.
-Time out in the classroom, in another classroom, or in the office - 4.
-Time out ("benched") at recess - 5.
-Community service during recess (pick up trash, etc.) - 6.
+- 1. Loss of a privilege - 2.
+Time out in the classroom, in another classroom, or in the office - 3.
+Time out ("benched") at recess - 4.
+Community service during recess (pick up trash, etc.) - 5.
+Copy school rules - 6.
 Confiscation of an unauthorized item - 7.
-Time out from playground for a period of time - 8.
+Suspension from playground for a period of time - 8.
 Suspension from class (Teacher) or school (Principal) - 9.
 Expulsion from school (District Expulsion Panel and Board of Trustees)